mendix/RestServices/README.md

 It is possible to send or receive files using the RestServices module.
 To publish an operation that supports binary data you can define a microflow service which input or output argument (or both) inherits from a `System.FileDocument`.
 If the input parameter is a filedocument, it interprets requests with `Content-Type: multipart/form-data` correctly if there is one *part* that contains binary data.
 The other form data parameters can be picked up if a similarly named attribute is present in the type of the input argument.
 If the return type of a microflow service is a filedocument, the binary contents is streamed in raw format to the consumer, using `Content-Type: application/octet-stream`.

 ## Consuming operations that work with files
 It is possible to send binary data using the `post` java action.
 If the `submitAsFormData` parameter is set, the file is send using `Content-Type: multipart/form-data`, and other attributes of the filedocument are included as well as form parts.
+If the root object has references to other filedocuments, each of the referred file documents will be added as part to the multipart request.
+The part name will equal the reference name.
+This way it is possible to send multiple files with a single request.

 If `submitAsFormData` is set to false, the contents of the filedocument is streamed raw in the request body to the publisher.
 Any other attributes in the filedocument are added as request parameters to the target url.

 If the consumed service responds with binary data, this is picked up properly by the generic `request` java action if the `optResponseData` parameter inherits from `System.FileDocument.`